elixir-capsule/capsule/README.md

 * move
 * delete

-Currently, capsule only supports the Disk storage, although Memory is planned.
+Currently, capsule only supports the Disk storage.
 But implementing your own storage is as easy as creating a module that quacks this way.

 ### upload